mickfuzz/phd4/_posts/thesis_chapters/2023-2-2-Literature_review.md

 ### Mantle of the Expert (and drama processes games)

 The salient features of MoE.
     Broadly speaking, Mantle of the Expert draws on three teaching modalities: inquiry learning; drama for learning (closely related to dramain-education, or, as it is sometimes called, process drama); and what we might call “expert framing” [@aitken_dorothy_2013].

+Heathcote discusses authenticity in detail in her writings [@heathcote_dorothy_1984].
+The focus on authenticity,  to align  needs interest and object interests - see notes - and the creative work of the facilitator to align them
+In an illustrative case study on computing the needs interests are to respond to the percieved authentic need of a scenario, and the object interest was the subject matter of learning to the computer system to carry out a task.

+Writing in role or writing in action is a technique used in MoE [@hinton_workplace-focused_nodate]

+**Other forms of process dramas and STEM education**

+MoE is one form of  other process drama.
+Others exist.
+They share similar aims.
+MoE can be seen as formulaic [@rainer_drama_2012], or prohibitively time consuming [@heathcote_drama_1994].

-Rainer chatper [@rainer_drama_2012] also highlights authenticity.
+Rainer chapter [@rainer_drama_2012] also highlights authenticity in different phases, both in activity and in assessment to aid metacognition.

+Existing research shows value in STEM education to address barriers associated with identity issues [@fields_picking_2013; @gill_process_2012].

 My own work with Manchester Met University drama education department explored the value of coding in role.  [@caldwell_drama_2019]

-focus on authenticity, especially with ICT. needs interest and object interests and the creative work of the facilitator to align them some work on metacognition.

-Coding in role / in action

-Writing in role or writing in action is a technique used in MoE [@hinton_workplace-focused_nodate]

-Examples of used with media / coding / computing

 ### 5th dimension